polar-app/polar-app/packages/polar-site2/content/blog/2021-06-10-Polar-Senior-Frontend-Engineer.md

 ## Overview

-At Polar, we believe that the next generation of knowledge tools will organize data similarly to how the brain is structured, making it easier to manage and recall
+At Polar, we believe that the next generation of knowledge tools will organize data similarly to how the brain is structured.
+When paired with artificial intelligence we believe this will radically improve human cognition.

- but also pair this with Artificial
-Intelligence to radically improve human cognition.

-We're laser-focused on making it easier for our users to learn more efficiently.

-Either you can learn more in less time or decide to go full genius and beat out your competition by simply being smarter.

 To achieve this, we are looking for a Senior Frontend Engineer to join our team as soon as possible.